Treatment for MTHFR mutation is a lot simpler than its name!

 Genetics can be quite complicated and the terminology confusing so I'll stick to the layman's terms to explain what's going on in the body if you have this mutation.

 Polymorphisms (changes) of this gene can result in MTHFR enzyme malfunction and improper use of folic acid by the cells.

-As you may be aware folic acid is crucial for fertility, miscarriage prevention, formation of your baby's organs during the crucial first trimester of your pregnancy, when so called organogenesis - organ formation - takes place.
-Neural tube defect is just one of the many malformations which can result from inadequate folic acid intake.
+As you may be aware, folate is crucial for fertility, miscarriage prevention, the formation of your baby's organs during the crucial first trimester of your pregnancy, when so-called organogenesis - organ formation - takes place.
+Neural tube defect is just one of the many malformations which can result from inadequate folate intake.

-Folic acid helps break it down to a water-soluble state which can easily be excreted via faeces and urine.
-But when you can't utilize folic acid properly homocysteine accumulates in the cells and predisposes you to cardiovascular conditions, recurrent miscarriages, congenital malformations in the baby if you are pregnant, implantation issues, blood clotting issues, cancer etc…
+Folate helps break it down to a water-soluble state which can easily be excreted via feces and urine.
+But when you can't utilize folic acid properly, homocysteine accumulates in the cells and predisposes you to cardiovascular conditions, recurrent miscarriages, congenital malformations in the baby if you are pregnant, implantation issues, blood clotting issues, cancer and other chronic diseases.

 Treatment for MTHFR Mutation

-- First have yourself and your partner tested.
-If you test positive, read on, if you test negative, stick to recommended dose of 800 micrograms of folic acid per day.
+If you test positive, read on, if you test negative, stick to the recommended dose of 800 micrograms

-- To prevent miscarriages make sure to take 1-5mg of folic acid for at least 120 days prior to conception to ensure the batch of eggs you'll be trying to conceive with has been developing in healthy conditions.
+To prevent miscarriages make sure to take 1 mg of folinic acid for at least 120 days prior to conception to ensure the batch of eggs you'll be trying to conceive with has been developing in healthy conditions.

-I'm happy to say that I have been able to successfully treat recurrent miscarriages when the underlying cause was MTHFR gene mutation with high doses of folic acid.
+I'm happy to say that I have been able to successfully treat recurrent miscarriages when the underlying cause was MTHFR gene mutation with high doses of folinic acid.